-How Kacey Musgraves relit her creativity and productivity with her “Slow Burn” candle
+How Kacey Musgraves relit her creativity and productivity with her ‘Slow Burn’ candle

 “It’s the opposite of genderless,” Herman says.
 “Gender exists, but it has a much more expansive and flexible meaning and it should be defined by each individual.
 And in creating binary boundaries around scent, what does that leave for people that don’t identify with eau de parfum or cologne specifically?
 And how does that translate into home fragrance?”

-Boy Smells’ non-binary approach to scent and its focus on luxe product design at more affordable price points (Gardener is $32) was enough for Musgraves to DM the brand directly on Instagram with the idea of collaborating on a candle based on her song “Slow Burn.”
+Boy Smells’ nonbinary approach to scent and its focus on luxe product design at more affordable price points (Gardener is $32) was enough for Musgraves to DM the brand directly on Instagram with the idea of collaborating on a candle based on her song “Slow Burn.”

-The result was the eponymous candle released back in February that sold out in just 12 hours, amassing a 15,000-person waitlist.
+The result was the eponymous candle released back in February that sold out in just 12 hours, amassing a 15,000-person wait list.
 What was intended to be a one-time collaboration has since been restocked multiple times.

 Now it’s back just in time for the holidays, in a larger, three-wick size and a specially designed wick trimmer ($86).